laurent-lao/laurent-lao.github.io/blog/2022-03-11-first-blog-post.md

 * Navigate to the new application `cd laurent-lao.github.io`)
 * Init it as a Git directory `git init`
 * Edit the `docusaurus.config.js` with the proper information
+  * Add a `deploymentBranch: "gh-pages"` property to the file
 * Execute `git commit -am "npx create-docusarus@lastest"` to stage and commit the newly created files
 * Link the local repo with the remote and push it
   *